stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``mon osd down out interval``

-:Description: The number of seconds Ceph waits before marking a Ceph OSD Daemon
+:Description: The number of seconds Stone waits before marking a Stone OSD Daemon
               ``down`` and ``out`` if it doesn't respond.

 :Type: 32-bit Integer